yesnik/symfony-guides/auth.md

 *Authorization* is all about deciding whether or not a user should have access to something.
 This is where, for example, you can require a user to log in before they see some page - or restrict some sections to admin users only.

+Authorization is all about denying access to read or perform different operations... and this is enforced in a way that's independent of how you log in.

 There are 2 main ways to handle authorization: